Category_CBD Flower Guides

 • Water Pipes: bongs, bubblers, hookahs

-• Pre-Rolls/Joints: flower rolled into a smokable form, usually with a filter
+• Pre-Rolls/Joints: flower rolled for easy use, often with a filter

 • Pipes: hand pipes, steamrollers, one-hitters